MateoSebF/Taller4_AREP/README.md

 ```

 ### Break down into end to end tests

-The following tests verify the functionality of the server by simulating HTTP requests for different types of files (HTML, CSS, JS, images) and checking the server's responses.
-These tests ensure that the server handles the requests correctly, serves the expected content, and returns the appropriate status codes.
+The following tests verify the server's functionality by simulating HTTP requests for various file types—HTML, CSS, JavaScript, and images—and validating the server's responses.
+These tests ensure that the server correctly serves content and returns the appropriate HTTP status codes.

+HTML Test Example:
-For example, the testMakeConnectionHTML() test checks if the server successfully responds to a request for index.html with a 200 OK status.
-This ensures that the server is running and can handle requests for HTML pages correctly.
+For instance, the testMakeConnectionHTML() test confirms that a request for index.html responds with a 200 OK status.
+This verifies that the server is running and can handle HTML page requests as expected.

+Laboratory 2

-Additionally, I’ve introduced a test class for the HttpRequest to verify its functionality.
-This includes verifying that the HttpRequest class handles the reading of requests correctly, particularly when the request body is read as a String.
+In Laboratory 2, an additional test class for HttpRequest was introduced.
+This test class ensures that the HttpRequest component correctly reads and processes HTTP requests, particularly verifying that the request body is accurately read as a String.

+Laboratory 3

+Laboratory 3 includes the HttpControllerTest, which automatically validates the responses for specific endpoints.
+This test verifies the status code, content type, and content for connections to endpoints such as /rest/index and /rest/image, ensuring that the REST API behaves as intended.

 ### And coding style tests